RobertSamuel-tech/SceneIQ/README.md

 SceneIQ
 Structured Temporal Scene Intelligence for Narrative Video Understanding

- The Shift
-Video today is passive.
+The Shift : Video today is passive.

-You scroll.
-You scrub.
-You guess timestamps.
+You scroll.You scrub.You guess timestamps.

 SceneIQ changes that.
 It transforms video into queryable structured intelligence.